Blocking in Wordfence gives you a way to block an IP address, specific countries, and custom patterns.

 Hopefully, you understand the principle of how you can use an asterisk to mean any text.
 All patterns are case insensitive.

-Let’s say there’s a website called www.example.com that you know is spam.
-If you ever get a visitor arriving at your website who claims to have arrived from www.example.com you may want to block them and you can use the following pattern:
+For example, there is a site called www.example.com that you know is spam.
+If you ever get a visitor arriving at your site who claims to have arrived from www.example.com you may want to block them and you can use the following pattern:

 Just like in the web browser examples above, referer blocking uses the asterisk as a wildcard to let you specify patterns that either start with, end with or contain your text.